 The Harvard Ophthalmology Residency Program, directed by Alice Lorch, MD, MPH, is one of the premier ophthalmology training programs in the country.
-Directed by Carolyn Kloek, MD, and co-directed by Alice Lorch, MD, the program offers a stellar educational experience under the mentorship of some of the nation’s finest faculty.
+Directed by Alice Lorch, MD, MPH, the program offers a stellar educational experience under the mentorship of some of the nation’s finest faculty.
 Learn more about our program below or apply today.